npearsonat/cdc-flu-vaccination-analysis/README.md

 ## Key Findings

-- **No meaningful relationship** between provider density and vaccination rates at both state and county levels
+- No meaningful relationship between provider density and vaccination rates at both state and county levels
-- Finding is **consistent across all demographic groups** (age, race, risk categories)
+- Finding is consistent across all demographic groups represented in data (age, race, risk categories)
-- **Provider characteristics** (hours, insurance acceptance) were not predictive of vaccination rates
+- Provider characteristics (hours, insurance acceptance) were not predictive of vaccination rates
-- **Policy implication**: Simply increasing vaccination sites is unlikely to improve uptake
+- Policy implication: Simply increasing vaccination sites is unlikely to improve vaccination rate.

 ## Background